vrindavanvikarabad/vrindavan-wiki/docs/location/nearby-attractions.md

 # Nearby Attractions

-Vrindavan is coincidentally located at Anatagiripalle (Anantagiri Hills), one of Telangana's most beautiful forest regions.
+Vrindavan is coincidentally located at Anantagiri Hills, one of Telangana's most beautiful forest regions.
 This sacred place lies near the starting point of Muchukunda River, a major tributary of Krishna River (commonly known as Musi).
 The surroundings include numerous natural, spiritual, and cultural attractions that complement the spirit of Vrindavan.

 ## Sacred Sites